-Zangief, and Cody, one of the stars from Capcom's classic arcade beat-em-up, Final Fight.
+Zangief, and Cody - one of the protagonists from Capcom's classic arcade beat-em-up, Final

-Cody's Street Fighter debut is particularly cool (especially to any old school
+Cody's Street Fighter debut is particularly epic (especially to any old school

 On a side note, one of Cody's super moves is even a throwback to his classic